brycewray/eleventy_solo/src/posts/2021/04/using-eleventys-official-image-plugin.md

 [^inOut]: For more details on the file formats Eleventy Image can accept (input) and create (output), see [its documentation](https://www.11ty.dev/docs/plugins/image/).

- **Additional note, 2021-04-25**: If you have a *lot* of images you'll be running through this process, you'd best keep the `widths` array shorter than my example above, since more entries in `widths`---and, for that matter, `formats`---will result in even more files that Eleventy Image will have to create at build time.
+ **Additional note, 2021-04-25**: If you have a *lot* of images you'll be running through this process, you'd best keep the `widths` array short, since more entries in `widths`---and, for that matter, `formats`---will result in even more files that Eleventy Image will have to create at build time.
 That can result in not only an extremely slow build but also, for local builds, a suddenly very hot CPU on your computer.
 Play with this over time and see what combination of image quantity, `widths` options, and `formats` options will work best for your project.
  {.yellowBox}

 The setting for `urlPath` tells your site's pages to think of these images as being located in the site's `/images/` folder; and the `outputDir` setting tells Eleventy Image to copy them to the right location to make that work (given the standard Eleventy output directory of `./site`).

-**Note**: This code is based on the "We generate the HTML" example in the Eleventy Image documentation's ["Use this in your templates" section](https://www.11ty.dev/docs/plugins/image/#use-this-in-your-templates).
-The "Use this in your templates" section has other examples you may prefer.
+**Note**: The Eleventy Image documentation's ["Use this in your templates" section](https://www.11ty.dev/docs/plugins/image/#use-this-in-your-templates) has other examples you may prefer.
 {.yellowBox}

 Now, let's get this show on the road.